 Recipe alterations: I omitted the zucchini and the fresh tomatoes and replaced it with 3-4 large brown mushrooms, 1 small sweet potato, 2 poblano peppers, and 1 can of diced tomatoes, drained.
 The altered filling made more than the original and needed 1 1/2 times the masa recipe.

-See the full recipe post on mommiecooks’s site!
+See post on mommiecooks’s site!

 A delicious vegetarian take on a Mexican classic.